 The overall goal of my research is to provide leadership for the multi-state Peanut Variety and Quality Evaluation (PVQE) program while combining with a new research initiative focused on crop stress physiology.
-For almost 40 years, the PVQE program has been vital to the peanut industry in Virginia, North Carolina, and South Carolina allowing knowledge-based selection for release of highly productive cultivars that meet the criteria for market success.
+For over 50 years, the PVQE program has been vital to the peanut industry in Virginia, North Carolina, and South Carolina allowing knowledge-based selection for release of highly productive cultivars that meet the criteria for market success.
 Put simply, PVQE is the official “pipeline” for virginia-type peanut cultivar development for the Virginia-Carolina region.

 - “Peanut Variety and Quality Evaluation” – this project is a USDA/CSREES project funded by a multi-state consortium including the North Carolina Agricultural Research Service, North Carolina State University, Virginia Agricultural Experiment Station, and Virginia-Carolina Peanut Association (shellers and processors) and it is aimed at development of virginia-type peanut cultivars for Virginia and Carolinas.